Cluster Headaches Overview

 In This Article

 Pain associated with cluster headaches usually has the following characteristics:

-- Felt on one side of the head
+- Unilateral (affecting only one side of the head or face)

 - Often focused behind or around one eye